Substances covered by liquids, aerosols and gels restrictions

 - If you are unsure whether an item falls within the restrictions, pack it in your checked baggage.

-From 1 July 2012 advanced liquid explosive detection equipment is being introduced at all Australian international gateway airport transit screening points.
-The eight international gateway airports are Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Melbourne, Perth and Sydney Airports.
-International passengers transiting one of these airports may be able to take their duty free items through the screening point if the items pass screening by the new technologies.
-This screening measure only applies to international transit passengers and not international passengers departing on a flight which originates in Australia.
-For more information visit the inbound transit requirement page.
+Advanced liquid explosive detection equipment has been introduced at all Australian international gateway airports.
+The eight international gateway airports are Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Melbourne, Perth and Sydney.
+International passengers may be able to take their duty free items through the screening point if the items are presented by a passenger in a sealed bag provided at the time of purchase and the items are cleared by screening technologies.

 Did you know?

-Some items that you carry with you may not immediately seem to be liquid, aerosol, or gel products.
+Some items that you carry with you may not immediately seem to be LAGs products.
 These include snow domes or toys with liquid inside.
 These items should be packed in your checked baggage.
-Even items that are not designed to be opened may contain liquids, aerosols or gels.
+Even items that are not designed to be opened may contain LAGs.